daostack/arc.js-scripts/README.md

     Two globals are also available: `web3` and `accounts`.

     See scripts/example.ts for an example of a script.
 Note that `npm run build` will have converted example.ts into the required JavaScript, in case you want to try out the example.
-The generated JavaScript will be found in the "build" directory.
+The generated JavaScript will be found in the "build/scripts" directory.
 You must run the JavaScript, not the typescript.

 2. To execute your new script, run: